Too hot? Here's some tips on how to keep cool in hot weather and how to keep cool at night during a heatwave.

 Put fans next to windows

-Wear wet clothes
+Wear wet clothes in hot weather

 If you dampen your clothes with water, then the heat of your body will make the water evaporate which will cool your skin and lower your temperature.
 You can ramp up the effect by using a fan to speed up the process of evaporation which will help you feel even cooler.